langchain-ai/langgraph-cua-py/README.md

 ### Configuration Parameters

-- `scrapybara_api_key`: The API key to use for Scrapybara.
-If not provided, it defaults to reading the `SCRAPYBARA_API_KEY` environment variable.
-- `timeout_hours`: The number of hours to keep the virtual machine running before it times out.
+#### Common Parameters
+- `provider`: The provider to use.
+Default is `"scrapybara"`.
+Options are `"scrapybara"` and `"hyperbrowser"`.
 - `zdr_enabled`: Whether or not Zero Data Retention is enabled in the user's OpenAI account.
 If `True`, the agent will not pass the `previous_response_id` to the model, and will always pass it the full message history for each request.
 If `False`, the agent will pass the `previous_response_id` to the model, and only the latest message in the history will be passed.
 Default `False`.
 - `recursion_limit`: The maximum number of recursive calls the agent can make.
 Default is 100.
 This is greater than the standard default of 25 in LangGraph, because computer use agents are expected to take more iterations.
+- `prompt`: The prompt to pass to the model.
+This will be passed as the system message.

+#### Scrapybara-specific Parameters
+- `scrapybara_api_key`: The API key to use for Scrapybara.
+If not provided, it defaults to reading the `SCRAPYBARA_API_KEY` environment variable.
+- `timeout_hours`: The number of hours to keep the virtual machine running before it times out.
 - `auth_state_id`: The ID of the authentication state.
 If defined, it will be used to authenticate with Scrapybara.
 Only applies if 'environment' is set to 'web'.
 - `environment`: The environment to use.
 Default is `web`.
 Options are `web`, `ubuntu`, and `windows`.

-- `prompt`: The prompt to pass to the model.
-This will be passed as the system message.
+#### Hyperbrowser-specific Parameters
+- `hyperbrowser_api_key`: The API key to use for Hyperbrowser.
+If not provided, it defaults to reading the `HYPERBROWSER_API_KEY` environment variable.
+- `session_params`: Parameters to use for configuring the Hyperbrowser session, such as screen dimensions, proxy usage, etc. For more information on the available parameters, see the [Hyperbrowser API documentation](https://docs.hyperbrowser.ai/sessions/overview/session-parameters).
+Note that the parameters will be snake_case for usage with the Hyperbrowser Python SDK.

 ### System Prompts